luiseduardiazc/FacePostsBack/README.md

 ### Installation

-Dillinger requires [Node.js](https://nodejs.org/) v10+ to run.
+FacePost requires [Node.js](https://nodejs.org/) v10+ to run.

 Environment variables
-* Create .env file in the root project with the following environment variables
+* Create .env file on the root of the project with the following environment variables
 ```sh
 # server config